-I need to go to the toilet during class time?
+• I need to go to the toilet during class time?

 Try to use the toilets during breaks to avoid any loss of classroom learning time.
-However, if you do need to go to the toilet, ask your teacher who will provide you with the appropriate leave pass.
+However, if you do need to go to the toilet, ask your teacher who will provide you with the appropriate leave pass and then make your way to the toilet then return promply to class.

-On arrival at school?
+• On arrival at school?